BipinRajC/t1tan-strik3rs/README.md

 #### **Overview**

 The Smart Soldier Gear project, integrated with VSD Squadron technology, enhances soldier safety and operational efficiency through advanced wearable systems.
 The gear includes a pulse sensor (RC-A-4015) to monitor vital health parameters continuously.
 Any deviations from predefined thresholds trigger emergency alerts.
 A GPS module tracks the soldier’s real-time location.
-Data from these sensors are processed by a microcontroller and transmitted wirelessly via the HC12 RF transceiver directly to the Blynk cloud using the Blynk application.
-This setup enables real-time data visualization on a customized Blynk dashboard, ensuring continuous health and location monitoring and facilitating immediate responses in emergencies.
+Data from these sensors are processed by a microcontroller and transmitted using pyplot.
+This setup enables real-time data visualization on a map , ensuring continuous location monitoring and facilitating immediate responses in emergencies.
 This system significantly improves the situational awareness and operational readiness of soldiers.

 #### **Components Required**